rotati/rotati.github.io/_posts/2015-01-07-implement-a-custom-enumerable-collection-class-in-ruby.md

 So now that we know we have provided enough detail to sort our Coffee objects by strength within a generic Array, we need to be able to do the same within our CoffeeShop class too.
 This is achieved by implementing the Enumerable module in the CoffeeShop class.
 There are two things we need to do in our CoffeeShop class to achive this:

 1. Include the Enumerable module
-2. Implement an <code>each</code> method that yields each Coffee instance to the caller
+2. Implement an `each` method that yields each Coffee instance to the caller

 Here is our completed CoffeeShop class: